-While there isn’t an organization that tracks up-to-date figures on the number of U.S. congregations, a 2012 report by the Journal for the Scientific Study of Religion estimated the number of “churches, synagogues, and other houses of worship” to be around 384,000.
+While there isn’t an organization that tracks up-to-date figures on the number of U.S. congregations, the National Congregational Study Survey estimates that there were 380,000 churches in the U.S. in 2019.
 The number has been vacillating up and down over the years, increasing and decreasing rather than showing any overarching trend one way or another.

-There are 59 national parks in the United States, some of the most famous of which include Great Smoky Mountains, Grand Canyon, Zion, Yosemite, Yellowstone, and Joshua Tree.
-In 2017, three parks—Golden Gate National Recreation Area, Blue Ridge Parkway, and Great Smoky Mountains National Park—each enjoyed in excess of 10 million recreation visits.
+There are 63 national parks in the United States, some of the most famous of which include the Great Smoky Mountains, Grand Canyon, Zion, Yosemite, Yellowstone, and Joshua Tree.
+In 2020, three parks—Golden Gate National Recreation Area, Blue Ridge Parkway, and Great Smoky Mountains National Park—each enjoyed in excess of 10 million recreation visits.
 California and Alaska are the states with the most parks—nine and eight, respectively.

 Guns (civilian): 393,000,000

-According to the Small Arms Survey report, which analyzes gun data from 230 countries worldwide, there are 393 million civilian-owned firearms in America.
-Analysis by the Washington Post concluded that the number represents a cache large enough for “every man, woman and child to own one and still have 67 million guns left over.”
-At roughly 120.5 guns per every 100 residents, the United States has double the ratio of Yemen, the next-highest country on the list (where there are an estimated 52.8 guns for every 100 residents).
+According to the Small Arms Survey report, which analyzes gun data from 230 countries worldwide, there are more than 393 million civilian-owned firearms in America.
+Analysis by The Washington Post concluded that the number represents a cache large enough for “every man, woman and child to own one and still have 67 million guns left over.”
+At roughly 120.5 guns per every 100 residents, the United States has double the ratio of Yemen, the next-highest country on the list, where there are an estimated 52.8 guns for every 100 residents.

-Although the Department of Agriculture licenses more than 2,000 “animal exhibitors,” a much smaller number are considered true zoos and accredited as such.
-The Association of Zoos and Aquariums reported 215 accredited facilities in the U.S. as of October 2018.
+Although the Department of Agriculture licenses some 2,400 “animal exhibitors,” a much smaller number are considered true zoos and are accredited as such.
+The Association of Zoos and Aquariums reported 218 accredited facilities in the U.S. as of April 2021.
 The figure includes zoos, aquariums, nature centers, aviaries, butterfly houses, safaris, and theme parks.
-Of those, 54% are non-profits, 35% are public zoos, and 11% operate for-profit enterprises.

-There are nearly 42,000 zip codes spread across in America, each of which routes mail to its appropriate destination.
-The numbers range from 00501 (the lowest one for the Internal Revenue Service in Holtsville, N.Y.) to the 99950 (the highest one in Ketchikan, Alaska).
-Perhaps the easiest zip code to remember, according to USPS, is 12345 which belongs to General Electric in Schenectady, N.Y.
+There are 41,692 zip codes spread across America, each of which routes mail to its appropriate destination.
+The numbers range from 00501 (the lowest one for the Internal Revenue Service in Holtsville, New York) to 99950 (the highest one in Ketchikan, Alaska).
+Perhaps the easiest zip code to remember, according to USPS, is 12345, which belongs to General Electric in Schenectady, New York.

-As of 2017, there were 14,027 McDonald’s restaurants in the United States.
-Arkansas carries the distinction of having the highest density per population of the fast-food chain, with 5.8 stores per 100,000 residents.
-After that, the next most McDonald’s-populated states include West Virginia, Kentucky, Michigan, and Ohio.
+As of 2020, there were 13,673 McDonald’s restaurants in the United States.
+West Virginia carries the distinction of having the highest density per population of the fast-food chain, with 5.8 stores per 100,000 residents.
+After that, the next most McDonald’s-populated states include Arkansas, Kentucky, Michigan, and Ohio.
 On the opposite end, Rhode Island, New Jersey, New York, and California have the fewest McDonald’s per capita.

-If you tally up all of the elementary, secondary, and combined schools throughout the United States, there was a total of 98,176 public schools in operation during the 2014-15 school year, according to the National Center for Education Statistics.
-The number gradually increased between the ’80s and late aughts, going from 85,982 schools in the 1980–81 school year to 98,916 in 2007–08.
+If you tally up all of the elementary, secondary, and combined schools throughout the United States, there were a total of 98,469 public schools in operation during the 2017-18 school year, according to the National Center for Education Statistics.
+The number gradually increased between the ’80s and late ’00s, going from 85,982 schools in the 1980–81 school year to 98,916 in 2007–08.
 The total peaked that year and has gradually declined since.

 Lawyers: 1.3 million attorneys

 Despite all of the lawyer jokes, Americans actually love lawyers—or at least they produce a lot of them.
-There were 1,338,678 licensed and active attorneys in the United States in 2018.
-The figure represents a small increase of 0.2% from last year and a 15.2% rise in the last 10 years.
+There were 1,328,692 licensed and active attorneys in the United States in 2020.
+This was a 1.7% decrease since 2019, only the second decrease since the American Bar Association started recording data in 1878.

 14,000-foot mountains: 96